sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 > Like cancer patients, AIDS patients were also paralyzed and shrouded by those metaphors—stripped bare, like the cancer patient in Solzhenitsyn’s Cancer Ward, then forced to don the ghoulish uniform of their disease.
 The **stigmas attached to cancer—guilt, secrecy, shame**—were recycled and refitted for AIDS, acquiring tenfold force and potency: sexual guilt, sexual secrecy, sexual shame.

-## Improvements

-Colon cancer

-> Death rates from colon cancer, for instance, had fallen by nearly 30 percent, and from cervical and uterine cancer by 20.
-Both diseases could be detected by screening tests (colonoscopy for colon cancer, and Pap smears for cervical cancer) and at least part of the decrease in mortality was the likely consequence of earlier detection.

-Lung Cancer

-> The incidence of lung cancer was highest in those above fifty-five, and was lower in men and women below fifty-five, a **consequence of changes in smoking behavior since the 1950s**.
-The decrease in cancer mortality in younger men and women had been perfectly offset by the increase in cancer mortality in older men and women.

 ## Biology and cells

-Chromosomes

-> But was it cause or effect?
-Had cancer altered the structure of chromosomes?
-Or had chromosomal changes precipitated cancer?
-Von Hansemann had observed a correlation between chromosomal change and cancer.

-X-Rays causing more mutation

-> Muller found that he could accelerate the incidence of these accidents.
-Using X-rays to bombard flies, he found that he could produce hundreds of mutant flies over a few months—more than Morgan and his colleagues had produced using their vast breeding program over nearly two decades.

 Virologists, vs Epidemiologists vs Geneticians

 > By the early 1950s, cancer researchers had thus split into three feuding camps.
 The virologists, led by Rous, claimed that viruses caused cancer, although no such virus had been found in human studies.
 Epidemiologists, such as Doll and Hill, argued that exogenous chemicals caused cancer, although they could not offer a mechanistic explanation for their theory or results.
 The third camp, of Theodor Boveri’s successors, stood at the farthest periphery.
 They possessed weak, circumstantial evidence that genes internal to the cell might cause cancer, but had neither the powerful human data of the epidemiologists

-Why non-smokers also have lung cancer?

-> The theory clarified why the same kind of cancer might arise in smokers and nonsmokers, albeit at different rates: both smokers and nonsmokers have the same proto-oncogenes in their cells, **but smokers develop cancer at a higher rate** because carcinogens in tobacco increase the mutation rate of these genes.

-> Genes are units of inheritance: they shuttle properties—traits—from one generation to the next.
-If genes cause cancer, Knudson reasoned, then he might capture a pattern in the inheritance of cancer, much as Mendel had captured the idea of a gene by studying the inheritance of flower color or plant height in peas.

-> He wondered whether he could discern a subtle difference in the development of cancer between the sporadic and the inherited versions using mathematical analyses.
-He performed the simplest of experiments: he grouped children with the sporadic form into one cohort and children with the familial form in a second.

-> In inherited retinoblastoma, cancer onset was rapid, with diagnosis typically two to six months after birth.
-Sporadic retinoblastoma typically appeared two to four years after birth.

-> These children are thus predisposed to the cancer, and they develop cancer faster, producing the “rapid velocity” tumors that Knudson saw in his statistical charts.
-Knudson called this the two-hit hypothesis of cancer.
-For certain cancer-causing genes, two mutational “hits” were needed to provoke cell division and thus produce cancer.

-> When this unanticipated fact proves true or the event does occur, the theory gains credibility and robustness.
-Newton’s understanding of gravitation was most spectacularly validated when it accurately presaged the return of Halley’s comet in 1758.
-Einstein’s theory of relativity was vindicated in 1919 by the demonstration that light from distant stars is “bent” by the mass of the sun, just as predicted by the theory’s equations.

-> By the mid-1970s, Weinberg had acquired a reputation among his colleagues as a careful, technically competent scientist, but one who lacked direction.
-Weinberg felt his work was stagnating.
-What he needed was a simple, clear question.

-> Of the twenty thousand genes in a cancer cell, Weinberg reasoned the vast majority were likely normal and only a small minority were mutated proto-oncogenes.
-Now imagine, for a moment, being able to take all twenty thousand genes in the cancer cell, the good, the bad, the ugly, and transferring them into twenty thousand normal cells, such that each cell receives one of the genes.
-The normal, unmutated genes will have little effect on the cells.

-> If activated oncogenes existed within cancer cells, then transferring these genes into normal cells should induce these normal cells to divide and proliferate.

-> In cancer cells, the gene was mutated, just as Varmus and Bishop had predicted.
-Mutated ras encoded a berserk, perpetually hyperactive protein permanently locked “on.”
-This mutant protein produced an unquenchable signal for a cell to divide—and to keep dividing.
-It was the long-sought “native” human oncogene, captured in flesh and blood out of a cancer cell.